C&A

-C&A is a multinational chain of retail clothing stores that originated in the Netherlands.
-It now has European head offices in Vilvoorde, Belgium, and Düsseldorf, Germany.
+C&A is a European designer and retailer specializing in fast fashion, with a focus on casual wear.
 The company operates approximately 1,250 stores in Europe and 330 in Brazil, as well as websites for online shopping.
 In Brazil, C&A is operated through a joint venture, C&A Modas S.A., which is listed on the B3 stock exchange in São Paulo.
 It also licenses the C&A name for stores in Mexico and China, which are under different ownership.

+C&A's brands include Angelo Litrico, Avanti, Clockhouse, Here+There, Palomino, Rodeo, Westbury, Yessica, Yessica Pure, and Your Sixth Sense.

+The company name is derived from the initials of its founders, Clemens (1818–1902) and August (1819–1892) Brenninkmeijer.
+The Brenninkmeijer family owns C&A through Cofra Holding, organized in Switzerland.

 History

 Foundation

 The Brenninkmeyer family had traded in linen and textiles since the 17th century from Mettingen, Germany.
 In 1841, a Dutch textile firm was founded in Sneek by brothers Clemens and August Brenninkmeijer, later taking its company name from the initials of the founders.
 The family was very secretive, in part to avoid customs scrutiny, and upon reaching age 14, male members of the family were given the choice of working for C&A or joining the Catholic priesthood.
 In 1906, Clemens' son, Bernard Joseph, started operating in Amsterdam.
 By 1910, there were ten C&A stores in the Netherlands.

 In 1974, C&A was one of the sponsors of the 1974 FIFA World Cup.
 In 1978, C&A sponsored cycling through Eddy Merckx's team, taking over from Fiat France.